 Keeping mobile users safe and networks secure are critical security challenges.
-According to industry research, the number of malware attacks on mobile devices nearly doubled in 2018, growing from 66 million in 2017 to over 116 million last year.
+According to industry research, the number of malware attacks on mobile devices nearly doubled in 2018, growing from 66 million in 2017 to over 116 million.

 Minimizing your threat surface is the first step toward safer devices and networks.
-When you consider the threat surface of a mobile device—all of the different entry points where an attacker could gain access to the device and apps, steal data, or even compromise a network—understanding the risks goes a long way toward building an effective defence.
+When you consider the threat surface of a mobile device—all the different entry points where an attacker could gain access to the device and apps, steal data, or even compromise a network—understanding the risks goes a long way toward building an effective defence.

-- Be cautious about connecting your device, via USB cables, to unknown or untrusted devices for charging or doing data transfers.
-This is important as depending on configuration settings and existing operating system safeguards (e.g. USB Restricted Mode), others could gain access to your device.
-Recently, one of our customers reported unusual behavior on a corporate laptop and the following day, their phone was unexpectedly shutdown.
-Our first question was: “Did you plug the phone into your laptop?””
+Be cautious about connecting your device, via USB cables, to unknown or untrusted devices for charging or doing data transfers.
+Depending on configuration settings and existing operating system safeguards, others could gain access to your device.

 Keep your device’s apps and operating system updated at all times.
-This is the best way to reduce the risk of vulnerabilities in apps and keep your device protected.

 Use strong passwords

-- Password managers are also great tools for taking the pain out of remembering passwords, and again, ensuring the most secure passwords are being used.
+Password managers are also great tools for taking the pain out of remembering passwords and ensuring the most secure passwords are used.

 Disable WiFi and Bluetooth

-- Device encryption is typically enforced by default on most devices.
+Device encryption is typically enforced by default on most devices.
 If this doesn’t exist, device encryption can be enforced through your MDM solution or manually implemented.
-Google offers a storage encryption solution, Adiantum, that includes entry-level Android smart phones, smart watches, and other connected devices.

 Use public WiFi networks cautiously